MarcosChavez09/conduit-container/README.md

 ### Configure the environment variables.

-To configure your **environments variables**, you just have to run the `start.sh` scritp.
-The **scritp** will detect if the `.env` file exists, if not, it will create the file for you from the template.
+To configure your **environments variables**, you just have to update the `docker-compose.yml`.
+This example already has some test-ready variables to use.

 ### Create docker container.